aalto-trafficsense/regular-routes-devops/README.markdown

 A: Setting up a remote TrafficSense server
 ------------------------------------------

 These instructions are for setting up servers over a network connection.
-Servers on Digital Ocean are fully featured TrafficSense servers for temporary testing.
-Can be used for e.g. database population, client testing against a temporary server.
-Unless specifically noted otherwise, all steps are needed for setting up both types of servers.
+Remote servers on e.g. [Digital Ocean](https://www.digitalocean.com/) are fully featured TrafficSense servers for temporary testing.
+Can be used for e.g. database population or client testing against a temporary server.
+Unless specifically noted otherwise, the same initial steps are needed for setting up both types of servers.

 1. Set up the local development environment as instructed above.
 1. *If* a new server is needed: Setup a new virtual server e.g. at [Digital Ocean](https://www.digitalocean.com).
 For database population (e.g. Finland) > 2GB memory is required.
 On an 8 CPU / 16GB server database population on Finland took 23 mins.